ninpei7114/galactic_bubble/README.md

         --NonRing_aug_num 1 1 1 1 1 0 1 1 1 0
         ```

-        **Note**: Before executing the command, the clustered Non-Ring must be formed.
+        **Note**: Before running the command, the clustered Non-Ring must be formed.

     </details>